ravisheth/mapsseq/README.md

 ## Detailed Protocol

 ### Fixation
+Samples are fixed in methacarn to avoid damage to mucosal structures and nucleic acids that may result with other fixatives such as formaldehyde.

-Sample (feces, GI tract etc.) was taken and immediately placed in methacarn solution (60% methanol, 30% chloroform, 10% acetic acid).
-The sample was fixed at room temperature for between 4 to 48 hours.
-After fixation, the sample is allowed to dry/evaporate in a sterile environment at room temperature.
+- Acquire sample (feces, GI tract etc.) and immediately placed in methacarn solution (60% methanol, 30% chloroform, 10% acetic acid).
+- Fix the sample at room temperature for between 12 to 48 hours.

 ### Embedding

-Subparts of the sample no larger than 5x10mm in size were then sliced for embedding.
-First, acrylamide stock solutions are generated for embedding:
+The sample is then embedded with an acrylamide matrix which preserves spatial structure and contains a reverse 16S amplification primer.

+##### Preparation of  stock solutions
-monomer solution (store -20C indefinitely)
+- Monomer solution concentrate (store -20C indefinitely)

 | name | stock concentration | amt to add | final conc (w/w) |
 |:----:|:-------------------:|:----------:|:---------------:|